 nGraph is able to import and execute ONNX models.
 Models are converted to

-can be compiled and executed on one of nGraph’s backends.
+objects, which can be compiled and executed with nGraph backends.

-You can use nGraph’s Python API to run an ONNX model and nGraph can be used as an ONNX backend using the add-on package nGraph-ONNX.
+You can use nGraph’s Python API to run an ONNX model and nGraph can be used as a backend to ONNX with the add-on package nGraph ONNX.

 In order to support ONNX, nGraph must be built with the

 NGRAPH_ONNX_IMPORT_ENABLE flag.
 See Building nGraph-ONNX for more

 information.
 All nGraph packages published on PyPI are built with ONNX

 You can download models from the ONNX Model Zoo.
 For example, ResNet-50:

 Use the following Python commands to convert the downloaded model to an nGraph

 # Import ONNX and load an ONNX file from disk >>> import onnx >>> onnx_protobuf = onnx.load('resnet50/model.onnx') # Convert ONNX model to an ngraph model >>> from ngraph.impl.onnx_import import import_onnx_model >>> ng_function = import_onnx_model(onnx_protobuf.SerializeToString()) # The importer returns a list of ngraph models for every ONNX graph output: >>> print(ng_function) <Function: 'resnet50' ([1, 1000])>